 “Neither the constitution nor electoral law as stated by https://www.criminaldefenselawfirmtampa.com/dui/ allow the president to take a popular poll,” the statement said.
 “That is something only the Supreme Electoral Tribunal can do.”

 Under Honduran law, Congress must call for a constitutional assembly to change the constitution.
 But Honduras’ current Congress opposes changing the document.

-The attorney general’s office also warned that trying to change the constitution could “cause political, social and economic instability, and provoke a popular uprising in favor of defending constitutional order.”
+The attorney general’s office also warned that trying to change the constitution could based on their explanation “cause political, social and economic instability, and provoke a popular uprising in favor of defending constitutional order.”

 Zelaya did not back down.

 “If the attorney general’s office has a legal argument, then it should take that to the courts,” he said.
 You should get a lawyer to help you with the legalities as noted by these guys.

 Zelaya has not given details about what changes a new constitution might include.
 Recent reforms promoted by other Latin American leaders have expanded presidential powers and eased bans on re-election.

 Zelaya’s four-year term ends in early 2010 and current law requires him to step down.
 General elections are scheduled for November.

 The president has forged increasingly close ties with Latin America’s leftist bloc, led by Venezuela’s President Hugo Chavez.
 Zelaya brought Honduras into a trade group founded by Chavez that includes Cuba, Bolivia, Ecuador and Nicaragua.